 The IdP SHOULD inform the RP of significant status changes in a PIV identity account that has been used at an RP, including:

-When the RP receives such status changes, the RP SHOULD update its RP subscriber account, as appropriate for the nature of the signal.
+When the RP receives such status changes, the RP SHALL update its RP subscriber account as specified by the trust agreement.

 The IdP MAY additionally inform the RP of significant changes to the PIV identity account’s information, including: